Prior to applying to live on campus, please review the University Residency Requirement.

 The 2024-25 academic year license agreement will be available on the Housing Portal beginning March 1, 2024.

-Incoming first-year students who are required to live on campus must complete the student housing license agreement and submit the initial non-refundable payment fee on the Housing Portal by May 1, 2024.
+Incoming first-year students who are required to live on campus must complete the student housing license agreement and submit the initial non-refundable payment fee on the Housing Portal by May 15, 2024.
+Follow the "Completing the Student Housing License Agreement" steps outlined below.

 Incoming first-year students who are not required to live on campus, but would like to, are encouraged to complete the Housing Interest List on the Housing Portal as early as March 1, 2024.
 On-campus housing for local students is not guaranteed, and will be offered upon availability on a first-come, first-served basis.